isa-nurbek/computer-science/1. Data Structures/01-Linked Lists/02-Singly Linked List/02-Implementation in Python/linked_list_code_explanation.md

 - Uses a **set** to remove duplicate values.

----
+### Conclusion

-This linked list implementation provides a full set of operations for common tasks.
+This linked list supports many useful operations and provides a full set of operations for common tasks.

 ---